915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 # 13\.
 What Now?

-Reading this tutorial has probably reinforced your interest in using Python â you should be eager to apply Python to solving your real\-world problems.
+Reading this tutorial has probably reinforced your interest in using Python — you should be eager to apply Python to solving your real\-world problems.
 Where should you go to learn more?

-This tutorial is part of Pythonâs documentation set.
+This tutorial is part of Python’s documentation set.
 Some other documents in the set are: